Extraordinary Meeting (2025)

 The draft Deed went through two rounds of consultation with Supporters, with a number of changes made as a result.
 Alongside this consultation, the Deed went through several legal reviews to make sure it met the requirements of relevant legislation.
 There has been rich, in-depth discussion on many different points.
 With this discussion, the advice from the Working Group, feedback from supporters during consultation, and legal advice, we are confident this Deed provides a strong constitutional foundation for the organisation.
 Thank you to everyone who took part in this process, and a special thank you to the Working Group.

-Make sure to register for the AGM, Skillshare and Extraordinary Meeting!
+Make sure to register for the Extraordinary Meeting!